Skip to content

 Parameters estimated = 4

 The printout shows parameter estimation statistics, such as the final objective value fmin (which, since PEtab works with likelihoods, corresponds to the negative log-likelihood).
-We can further obtain the minimizing parameter vector:
+The estimated parameters are available as:

 res.xmin

-Lastly, to evaluate the parameter estimation, it is useful to plot how well the model fits the data.
-Using the built-in plotting functionality in PEtab, this is straightforward:
+Lastly, to evaluate the parameter estimation, it is useful to plot how well the model fits the data:

 using Plots